will-molloy/react-template/README.md

 - Configure GitHub Pages to point at the `gh-pages` branch
 - Delete anything you won't use
 - Update the README
-- Other non-code setup like your GitHub branch protections
+- Other non-code setup like GitHub branch protections
-- **NOTE:** if creating a private repo, you probably want to disable the windows and mac builds
+- _**NOTE:** if creating a private repo, you probably want to disable the windows and mac builds_

 ### Install dependencies and start